shun-irie/RMCP_Dokkyo/README.md

 In this repository, you can install RMCP using expanded Editor functions in Unity.
 ## 1. Install unity package file
 The unity package file is available [here](https://github.com/shun-irie/RMCP_Dokkyo/raw/main/RemoteMotionCaptureProtocol.unitypackage).
+## 2. Import PUN2 via package manager
+This unity package requires the PUN2 from Photon Engine.
+After installation of PUN2, you must input the App ID for Photon Server.
+PUN2 is available from [Unity Asset Store](https://assetstore.unity.com/packages/tools/network/pun-2-free-119922?locale=ja-JP)
-## 2. Import unity package on Unity
+## 3. Import unity package on Unity
+You can import the unitypackage file from Assets>Import package>Custom package